 Microsite Strategy – Good or Bad Idea?

 Online marketing dictates effective SEO and branding resulting in the separation of the best brands from the rest of the crowd.
 What separates your Brand from your competitors?

-Microsites are smaller, product or service specific sites that promote a focused message.
+Microsites are smaller, specific sites that promote a focused message.
 Microsites contain different content than your primary site and create their own value by providing more detailed information about various offerings related to your products.
 With the right microsite strategy and approach, it’s possible to get the top rankings you deserve in the search engines and block the competition from achieving the top search results.

 Companies are sometimes hesitant to invest the time and resources it takes to create microsites thinking the investment made in their corporate site is enough and will be all things to all potential clients.
 This is not true.
 There are precise reasons why microsites work for large corporations with a broad offer of products and services